 - Rafiki’s Planet Watch

-- Attractions: Wildlife Express Train, Habitat Habit! (exhibits), Conservation Station (Song of the Rainforest, veterinary and training exhibits, live animal cams), Affection Section (petting area), It All Started with a Mouse (Conservation Station’s “animal ambassadors,” including sheep, parrots, porcupines, birds of prey and Kunekune pigs help tell stories and make appearances)
+- Attractions: Wildlife Express Train, Habitat Habit! (exhibits), Conservation Station (Song of the Rainforest, veterinary and training exhibits, live animal cams), Affection Section (petting area), Animation Experience, It All Started with a Mouse (Conservation Station’s “animal ambassadors,” including sheep, parrots, porcupines, birds of prey and Kunekune pigs help tell stories and make appearances)

 Pick up an Animal Kingdom Times Guide as you enter the park for important information such as park hours, special hours, show times, parade, character greeting times and other park hours to help you plan your day.